Mayank-cyber-cell/MoodTunes/README.md

 MoodTunes is a beautifully designed web application that recommends music playlists based on your current mood.
 It transforms the entire theme of the website—colors, background, and typography—to match your emotional vibe.
-Just select how you're feeling, and MoodTunes does the rest.
+Just select how you're feeling, and MoodTunes does the rest

 ---